turbot/tailpipe-mod-gcp-audit-log-detections/detections/docs/sql_user_deleted.md

 ## Overview

-Detect when an SQL user is deleted.
+Detect when an SQL user was deleted.
 User deletions may result in the loss of critical access permissions or indicate unauthorized privilege modifications.
 Monitoring these actions helps maintain secure database access controls and detect potential account tampering.

 **References**:
 - [Managing Users in Cloud SQL](https://cloud.google.com/sql/docs/mysql/create-manage-users)